 Consider the House Layout

-Again, some of these projects are going to be more challenging than others simply by virtue of the home’s layout and architecture.
-The following are just some issues homeowners have run into when attempting to enclose an outdoor living space.
+Again, some of these projects are going to be more challenging than others simply because of the home’s layout and architecture.
+The following are just some issues homeowners have encountered when attempting to enclose an outdoor living space.

 - Physical Obstructions.
 Do you have anything blocking where the screens will span?
 This can be anything from existing columns to posts to handrails.
-The presence of physical obstructions can make the project more difficult because multiple panels will have to be custom fit to the space.
+Physical obstructions can make the project more difficult and costly because multiple panels will have to be custom fit to the space.

 - Door Creation.
 If you’re creating a barrier to enclose the space, then you’re going to need a door that allows entry and exit from that area.
 Does your home pose any complications related to the addition of a door?
 For example, is the enclosed area not on the ground?
 If so, you’ll need stairs that go up to the door, and then you’ll also need a landing for those stairs.

-As with most home construction projects, one major consideration of an outdoor enclosure is price.
-Whether you’re looking for a screen room or a glass room, the scenario of closing in your deck, porch, or patio can be like building from scratch.
-It can involve building walls, performing finishing work, painting, and more.
+As with most home construction jobs, one major consideration of an outdoor enclosure is price.
+Whether you’re looking for a screen room or a glass room, the project of closing in your deck, porch, or patio can be like building from scratch.
+It often involves building walls, performing finishing work, painting, and more.

 Most Common Options for Enclosure

-If you’ve considered all the above factors and still want to move forward, your most common enclosure options are the following:
+If you’ve considered all the above factors and still want to move forward, here are your most common enclosure options:

 - Phantom Screens: This is a line of retractable screens that can be fit to doors, windows, or outdoor spaces.
 Users can install single-panel or multi-panel systems.
 Because these are retractable, they offer the ability to convert the area from enclosed to open air and back again, all with the touch of a button.

-- Glass: Framed-in glass (single or double pane) is an option when creating an enclosure like a sun-room.
-In these structures, people typically find a heating source works to make chilly days more comfortable, and a ceiling fan can help beat the heat on hot or humid spells.
+- Glass: Framed-in glass (single or double pane) is an option when creating a sun-room enclosure.
+For these projects, people find a heating source like Infratech outdoor heaters makes chilly days more comfortable, and a ceiling fan helps beat the heat during hot or humid spells.